Thinkwise/docs/docs/kb/universal_beta.md

 ![](assets/Universal-alpha-login.png)
 *Login screen of Universal*

 A modern browser is required to access Universal.
 A recent version of Chrome, Firefox or Safari mobile is required.
 Using Universal with IE is not supported.
-Edge is temporarily not supported as they are switching to a new Javascript engine.
+Edge is temporarily not supported as they are switching to a new JavaScript engine.

 > The application can be installed as a progressive web app (PWA) to run stand-alone on your desktop or mobile device.
 > This is done through the browser, please check the instructions for installing PWA's for your browser, e.g. [Chrome](https://www.howtogeek.com/fyi/how-to-install-progressive-web-apps-pwas-in-chrome/), or device.